 However, it is important to remember tomatine is present in higher concentrations in unripe tomatoes, green tomatoes, and the stem and leaves of the tomato plant.

-While ingestion of low levels of tomatine is unlikely to prove fatal, it can lead to physical effects.
+Ingestion of low levels of tomatine is unlikely to prove fatal.
+But, it can lead to physical effects.

 These include diarrhea, vomiting, loss of appetite, increased heart rate, confusion, dilated pupils and changes in behavior.